aviator/aviator/README.md

 # form of encryption on the string, make sure to decrypt it first!
 session = Aviator::Session.load(str)

-# Depending on how old the loaded session dump was, the auth_info may already be expired.
+# Depending on how old the loaded session dump is, the auth_info may already be expired.
-# Check if it's still current by calling Session#expired? and the reauthenticate if so.
+# Check if it's still current by calling Session#validate and reauthenticate as needed.
+#
+# IMPORTANT: The validator must be defined in the config file and it must refer to the
+# name of an request that is defined in Aviator.
+See 'Configuration' below for examples
-session.authenticate if session.expired?
+session.authenticate unless session.validate

 # If you want the newly created session to log its output, make sure to indicate it on load
 session = Aviator::Session.load(str, log_file: 'path/to/aviator.log')